 The humming also helped my swing rhythm.

 If I hummed and got out of Sync with my swing, I found that the humming would get louder and softer.
 In other words, I could “hear” my swing effort.
 If I kept the humming at an even audible level, I could create a rhythm to my swing movement.

 The 747 of golf

 Moe called himself the “747” of golf.
-This was because he played so fast.
+These were because he played so fast.

-Moe played so fast, he would zig-zag down the fairways to keep from getting to his ball to soon where he would have to wait for the green to clear.
+Moe played so fast; he would zig-zag down the fairways to keep from getting to his ball too soon where he would have to wait for the green to clear.
 This is why Moe didn’t like having a caddy.
 It slowed him down.

 One story of Moe’s “speed” was when he was playing at Westmount Golf Club in the Canadian PGA in the final round.
-Moe wanted to get finished with his round and when he teed off, he began playing so fast he putted between his playing partners legs.
-As the round continued, the officials, wanting to keep the round at a “spectator” pace, tried to slow Moe by standing in the fairway in front of Moe.
+Moe wanted to get finished with his round, and when he teed off, he began playing so fast he put between his playing partner’s legs.
+As the series continued, the officials, wanting to keep the round at a “spectator” pace, tried to slow Moe by standing in the fairway in front of Moe.

 Moe proceeded to hit the ball over the officials.